 We know that more than half of health’s carbon footprint is from clinical care.
 That’s why our clinicians – nurses, doctors, and allied health staff – all play a crucial role in our net zero transition.
-Information on sustainable clinical practices in known carbon hotspot areas can be found below.
+Find information on sustainable clinical practices in known carbon hotspot areas:

 Net Zero Hubs program